Song of the South: Response of civil rights activists

-According to Valarie Stewart, daughter of Nick Stewart (voice of Br'er Bear in the film), NAACP executive secretary Walter Francis White disliked actress Hattie McDaniel.
+According to Valarie Stewart, daughter of Nick Stewart (voice of Br'er Bear in the film), NAACP executive secretary Walter Francis White disliked McDaniel.
 White, a light-skinned black man with blond hair and blue eyes, according to Valarie Stewart, launched campaigns against McDaniel's films because McDaniel was dark-skinned, and she alleged that Song of the South was targeted because of White's prejudice against McDaniel.

 In his 2012 book Who's Afraid of the Song of the South?
 And Other Forbidden Disney Stories, Disney historian Jim Korkis alleged that White and June Blythe, the director of the American Council on Race Relations, were denied requests to see a treatment for the film, as it was standard Disney studio policy to not let outsiders see scripts for upcoming films.
 However, both Korkis and Neal Gabler also note that in mid-1944 Walt Disney personally invited White to the Disney Studio in Burbank to work with him on revising the script.
 White declined, however, saying that the NAACP had no West Coast representative, and he was not scheduled to come to California until November, and even then purely as a war correspondent.

 When the film was first released, White telegraphed major newspapers around the country with the following statement, erroneously claiming that the film depicted an antebellum setting:

 The National Association for the Advancement of Colored People recognizes in Song of the South remarkable artistic merit in the music and in the combination of living actors and the cartoon technique.
 It regrets, however, that in an effort neither to offend audiences in the north or south, the production helps to perpetuate a dangerously glorified picture of slavery.
 Making use of the beautiful Uncle Remus folklore, Song of the South unfortunately gives the impression of an idyllic master–slave relationship which is a distortion of the facts.

 White had not seen the film; his statement was allegedly based on memos he received from two NAACP staff members, Norma Jensen and Hope Spingarn, who attended a press screening on November 20, 1946.
 Jensen had written the film was "so artistically beautiful that it is difficult to be provoked over the clichés," but said it contained "all the clichés in the book".
 Spingarn listed several things she found objectionable from the film, including the use of African-American English.
 Jim Hill Media stated that both Jensen and Spingarn were confused by the film's Reconstruction setting, writing; "it was something that also confused other reviewers who from the tone of the film and the type of similar recent Hollywood movies assumed it must also be set during the time of slavery."
 Based on the Jensen and Spingarn memos, White released the "official position" of the NAACP in a telegram that was widely quoted in newspapers.
 Bosley Crowther of The New York Times made a similar assumption, writing that the movie was a "travesty on the antebellum South."